Corrina Owens shares her proven methods for reducing churn risk

 1. Multiply the value you offer customers

-The first step to reduce churn is to identify at-risk accounts and the people in those organizations that find the most value in your tool.
+First, identify at-risk accounts and the people in those organizations who find the most value in your tool.

-“Not just who was the signer initially [was] because that person may not even be there anymore, but who are the other champions that maybe are individual contributors that you didn't care about initially,” explains Corrina Owens.
+“Identify who was the signer initially, though that person may not even be there anymore, and who are the other champions, such as individual contributors you may have overlooked initially,” explains Corrina Owens.

 As you do so, reach out to the champions to learn about their goals and struggles.
 “Maybe they’re up for promotion or maybe they’re doing multiple jobs and now they’re owning outbound sales reps and they’re owning like a portion of a marketing function,” adds Corrina.

-Another idea is to offer value engineering exercises that review and compare at-risk customers’ data with loyal customer data to unearth ways they could use your tool.
+Run value engineering exercises that compare at-risk customer data with loyal customer data.
+This reveals new ways they could use your tool.

 Corrina explains: